-The Samsung Galaxy Note 10 and Galaxy Note 10 Plus are two of the best phones released in 2019, with top-notch hardware, a stellar camera system, and the inclusion of the S Pen, which has made every Galaxy Note something special.
+The Samsung Galaxy Note 10 and Galaxy Note 10 Plus may have been released a couple of years ago now, but they still boast top-notch hardware, a stellar camera system, and the S Pen, which has made every Galaxy Note something special.

 But even mammoth phones of this caliber aren’t perfect, and some issues are bound to arise.
 While bugs and problems are especially annoying on exceptionally expensive phones like the Note 10 range, they thankfully have fixes and workarounds.
 Here’s a list of the current Samsung Galaxy Note 10 Plus problems and issues, as well as those affecting the Note 10 — and how you can fix them.